saud4866/BTC-Price-Prediction-using-cuML/README.md

 - Linear Regression is faster and simpler, but may underperform on complex datasets.
 - Consider using both models as benchmarks for more advanced architectures.

-Let us know if you'd like to integrate visualizations or hyperparameter tuning!